Feature

 Penalty prominence

-You have to go back to the 2017/18 campaign for the last season that didn’t see a penalty awarded in one of our meetings home or away, with the recently departed Harry Kane having scored seven of his NLD-record 14 goals against us from the penalty spot, the most any player has scored against single opponent in the competition's history.
+You have to go back to the 2017/18 campaign for the last season that didn’t see a penalty awarded in one of our meetings home or away.
+Harry Kane scored seven of his NLD-record 14 goals against us from the penalty spot, the most any player has scored against a single opponent in the competition's history.

 Comeback kings

-We have enjoyed some topsy-turvy encounters against our neighbours in recent times, such as overturning a two-goal deficit to record a convincing 5-2 victory in February 2012.
+We have enjoyed some topsy-turvy encounters against our neighbours in recent times, such as overturning a two-goal deficit to record a convincing 5-2 victory in February 2012, and it’s also the fixture to see the team score first fail to win more often than any other (29 – D19 L10) - Spurs accounting for 19 of those.

-In fact, Tottenham have dropped more points from leading positions against us than any other side has against another in Premier League history (45), and have let leads slip in 19 of our 62 top-flight meetings since 1992 - 11 of which came in N5.
-Spurs have, however, won three of their last four against us in which they’ve taken the lead.
+In fact, Tottenham have dropped more points from leading positions against us than any other side has against another in Premier League history (45), but have won three of their last four against us in which they’ve taken the lead.
+However, recent history shows they've not managed to get in front in any of our last four meetings.

 Late drama overdue?